-Rheumatic fever is the most common cause of tricuspid valve disease (especially stenosis).
+Rheumatic fever is a common cause of tricuspid valve disease (especially stenosis).
 Other causes include:

 A personal history of rheumatic fever may increase your chance of getting tricuspid valve disease.

 In many cases, there are no symptoms.
 However, if symptoms do occur, they may include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The doctor may be alerted to tricuspid valve disease if you have a heart murmur .

 Images may need to be taken to examine your heart.
 This can be done with:

 Your heart's electrical activity may need to be measured.
 This can be done with electrocardiogram (ECG, EKG).